tansive/tansive/README.md

 - **Secure Integration**: AI Tools and Agents need context from many systems, but integrating securely across different APIs is challenging.
 Tansive provides rules-based access control at every interface in the Agent pipeline.

-- **Reduce Operational Burden**: Deploy and manage AI Agents using the same GitOps processes teams use today.
+- **Reduce Operational Burden and Cost**: Deploy and manage AI Agents on your existing infrastructure - cloud, on-premise - using the same GitOps processes teams use today.
 Tansive is cloud-agnostic and works across clouds.
+Use models from anywhere.

 - **Chained Actions amplify risk:** When agents and tools call each other, small problems have a large blast radius.
 Tansive provides audit logs that capture the full tool call graph and policy decisions to help trace and mitigate risks.